spewil/sania-tools/notes.md

 # Notes

-- export an aligned set via genbank xml from geneious
+- import from fasta files
+- expand the nucleotide mappings to include other things
+-